ultrasaw/lambda_alerting/README.md

 The `terraform destroy` job is also available, and can be triggered manually.
 Pushing to any other branch will only trigger the `pylint`, `terraform validate` and `terraform plan` jobs.

 ## Testing
-To test the notification solution functionality:
+Test the notification solution functionality with the following commands:

 IAM
 - Create a New IAM User: